egeoffroy/CompBio_Mini_Project/README.md

 #### run_all.py : a python script that calls the scripts make_sample_covariates.R, sleuth.R, and sam_to_fastq.sh.
 It also includes functions that download various SRA files, pulls fasta files and GenBank entries, runs kallisto, runs Bowtie2, run SPades, assembles the reads, counts the number of reads and number of base pairs in the assembly, and runs blast with the assembly against the nr database.

 #### make_sample_covariates.R : a R script that makes a sleuth prep file with columns sample, path, and condition.
 Sample is the name of the SRR.
-Path is the file path to the directory of the kallisto output, and condition identifies whether the read is from Donor 1 or Donor 3.
+Path is the file path to the directory of the kallisto output, and condition identifies whether the read is from day 2 or day 6

 #### sleuth.R : a R script that creates a sleuth object and identifies differentially expressed genes between two timepoints.